You will learn

 If you want to disable this for a particular campaign or flow email, you can do so at the message level by checking Do not use UTM tracking for this campaign (campaigns) or toggling off UTM Tracking (flows).
 Alternatively, you can leave Automatically add UTM parameters to links toggled off in your settings, and manually turn on UTM tracking for individual messages.

-Note that if you select multiple lists or segments for a send, and have “List & Segments” chosen under your account UTM settings for utm_source parameter, it will only use the first list or segment for utm_source.
+Note that if you select multiple lists or segments for a send, and have “List & Segments” chosen under your global UTM settings for utm_source parameter, it will only use the first list or segment for utm_source.

 About Klaviyo’s UTM parameter options